Connecting the CC2530 #

 Flashing the firmware #

-The required coordinator fimrware can be found here: CC sniffer devices.
+The required coordinator firmware can be found here: Zigbee 1.2 and Zigbee 3.0.

 Connect to CC2530 to the USB to serial adapter using the following mapping:

-Now plug in the USB-to-serial adapter in your USB port.
+Now plug in the USB-to-serial adapter in your USB port and start Zigbee2MQTT, enjoy!

 To a Raspberry Pi (Zero) #